Ajaydsonar/CloneX/Readme.md

-# This is the CLoneX App , Which is a Micro-Blogging Platform Made by Ajay Dhanraj Sonar
+# CLoneX App

-this is Primerly based on nodejs backend with mongoDB database
+It is a Micro-Blogging Platform Made by Ajay Dhanraj Sonar. this is primarily based on node js backend with MongoDB database